sandreas/m4b-tool/README.md

 If you own an iPod, there might be a problem with too long audiobooks, since iPods only support 32bit sampling rates.
 If your audiobook is longer than 27 hours, you could provide `--adjust-for-ipod`, to automatically downsample your audiobook, which results in lower quality, but at least its working on your good old iPod...

-### Step 5 - Use the `--batch-pattern` feature to batch-convert multiple audiobooks at once
+### Step 5 - Use the `--batch-pattern` feature

+In `m4b-tool v.0.4.0` the `--batch-pattern` feature was added.
+It can be used to batch-convert multiple audiobooks at once, but also to just convert one single audiobook - because you can create tags from an existing directory structure.

-In `m4b-tool v.0.4.0` the `--batch-pattern` feature was added, so that you can create tags from a directory structure - `output-file` has to be a directory though.
-Also multiple `--batch-pattern` parameters are supported, while the first match will be used first.
+> Hint: The `output-file` parameter has to be a directory, when using `--batch-pattern`.

+Even multiple `--batch-pattern` parameters are supported, while the first match will be used first.
 So if you created the directory structure as described above, the final command would look like this:

 ```
 m4b-tool merge -v --output-file="output/" --max-chapter-length=300,900 --adjust-for-ipod --batch-pattern="input/%g/%a/%s/%p - %n/"  --batch-pattern="input/%g/%a/%n/" "input/"
 ```

-> While in --batch-pattern mode, existing files are ignored by default
+> While in --batch-pattern mode, existing files are skipped by default

 ### Result
 If you performed the above steps with the docker image or installed and compiled all dependencies, you should get the following result: